 I continue my education as a diver and dream to own a Rebreather one day.
 What I learn, I apply to give even to the very advanced recreational diver good tips on how to improve his style and thus get more out of every dive.
 Yet, I don’t forget what it feels like to take your first breath underwater.
 My priority is to adhere to safety standards and I am a strict, demanding teacher.
 For the hesitating I have developed a method to help them trust the water and their equipment.
 Diving with me is fun but not just that.
-I aspire to give every buddy something on the way that will make his next dives more enjoyable.
+I aspire to give every buddy something on the way that will make his next dives safer and more enjoyable.